phillip-h/pml/README.md

 Each module has a documentation file in `doc/` that describes it's purpose and usage.
 You should be able to learn how to do just about anything by referring to these files.

+# license

+Licensed under the MIT License, see LICENSE for more information.